Connect with others who understand.

 Written by Suzanne Mooney

-You’ve noticed your fingernails have recently developed a yellow or brown color.
-Maybe one of your toenails seems thicker than usual.
-How do you know if it’s nail psoriasis, nail fungus, or both?
+Maybe you’ve noticed that your fingernails are looking yellow or brown or that your toenails seem thicker than usual.
+How do you know if these symptoms are related to nail psoriasis, nail fungus, or both?

-“My doctor just looked at my nails and treated me for fungus, but it was not a fungus,” said one MyPsoriasisTeam member.
+“My doctor just looked at my nails and treated me for fungus, but it was not a fungus,” MyPsoriasisTeam member said.
 “It was the beginning of a life with psoriasis.”

 Nail psoriasis, left, and nail fungus, right, may look similar, but they have several important differences.
 (CC BY-NC-ND 3.0 NZ/DermNet, DermNet)

 Psoriasis of the nails and fungal infections of the nails (also called onychomycosis) can cause overlapping symptoms.
-However, there are a few clues to help you and your health care provider determine the difference.
-In this article, we look at five differences in causes, symptoms, and treatments.
+So, how do you tell the difference between a fungal infection and psoriasis?
+The good news is that a few key signs can help you and your healthcare provider tell one condition from the other.

-Psoriasis is a chronic (ongoing) skin condition that often affects the knees, elbows, and scalp but can affect the nails, too.
+Psoriasis is a chronic (ongoing) skin condition that often affects the knees, trunk, elbows, and scalp but can involve the nails, too.
 Psoriasis is an autoimmune disease.
-It develops when part of the immune system becomes overactive, leading to skin changes and sometimes psoriatic arthritis and nail changes.
-Nail psoriasis is not contagious.
+The condition develops when part of the immune system becomes overactive, leading to skin changes and sometimes psoriatic arthritis (a type that causes joint pain and swelling) and nail changes.
+Nail psoriasis isn’t contagious.

-Fungal infections develop when a fungus comes into contact with the skin or nails and finds favorable conditions for growth, like a warm and moist environment.
+Fungal infections result when a fungus comes into contact with the skin or nails and finds favorable conditions for growth, such as a warm and moist environment.
 Fungi (plural of fungus) can spread from person to person, animal to person, and object to person.
 Nail fungal infections are contagious.

 Nail Psoriasis Causes